-Moreover, finishing products this year is proving to be much harder than it was last year because I have far fewer deluxe size samples and travel-size products.
-Therefore, panning products likely won’t be enough for me to meet my goal of finishing 100 products in 2017.
+Moreover, finishing products this year is proving to be much harder than it was last year.
+Overall, I have far fewer deluxe size samples and travel-size products.
+Therefore, panning products likely won’t be enough for me to meet my goal of finishing 100 products in 2018.

-Finally, the timeframe of this no-buy is significant to me, because it will be the first time that I will NOT have shopped during the Sephora Spring Sale.
+Finally, the timeframe of this no-buy is significant to me.
+It will be the first time that I will NOT have shopped during the Sephora Spring Sale.
 When I decided that I wanted to partake in another shopping fast, I thought about starting after this beloved sale period.
 However, in an effort to prove to myself how much I’ve grown, I will not be shopping during this year’s sale.